Teckyiet/-git-tutorial/README.md

 # This is a Demo

-This is the second commit
+This is the second commit.
 Type in random text here as the third commit.
 Ahahahahahah...